TheForestSystem/express-learning/README.md

 - 0.4.1 - Chance styling to use bootstrap.
 - 0.5.0 - reading from a database and displaying it on the page.
 - 0.6.0 - Add logging middleware to the project.
+- 0.7.0 - Add a form to the page to add new items to the database.